babelouest/ulfius/API.md

 According to the Websockets RFC, parameters `websocket_protocol` and `websocket_extensions` are specific for your application.

-In Ulfius Implementation, if you specify a list of protocols as a string of protocol names, separated by a comma, Ulfius will check each one and see if they match the list of protocols specified by the client.
+In Ulfius Implementation, if you specify a list of protocols as a string of protocol names, separated by a comma (`,`), Ulfius framework will check each one and see if they match the list of protocols specified by the client.
 The resulting protocol list will be sent back to the client.
+Likewise, the websocket extension is specific to your application, you can specify a list of websocket extension separated by a semicolon (`;`).

 If no protocol match your list, the connection will be closed by the framework and will return an error 400 to the client.
-If you set a `NULL` value, Ulfius will accept all protocols sent by the client.
+If you set a `NULL` value for the protocol or the extension, Ulfius will accept any protocols and/or extension sent by the client.

-This behaviour is the same with websocket extension check.
+This behavior is the same with websocket extension check.

 3 callback functions are available for the websocket implementation: